fact-project/fact-tools/README.md

 * Major version changes i.e from 0.X to 0.Z will be tagged for release
 * For new experimental features use a feature branch.
 See [this tutorial](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) for more information.

+You will receive weekly hugs and much respect from your fellow peers for writing unit tests and documentation.
+Especially for adding content to our ever growing [project website](http://sfb876.tu-dortmund.de/FACT/) by editing the content under the src/site directory.